7 June 2026

 A miserable Cairn Gorm

-Before leaving to the wildlife hide, we went to look for the Osprey nest at Loch Insh, near our accommodation.
+Before leaving to the wildlife hide, Felix and I went to look for the Osprey nest at Loch Insh, near our accommodation.
 We soon found the nest, where one of the adults was sat.
-The other was perched on a nearby tree before going fishing, and bringing back a large trout which its partner fed to their chicks.
+The other was perched on a nearby tree before going fishing, and bringing back a large trout, which its partner fed to their chicks.
 We also saw a female Goldeneye, before leaving to the hide.

 Speyside Wildlife Mammal Watching Hide